Acknowledging Wins Post Brain Injury

-A reminder to all...Life is very fragile.
+A reminder to all...life is very fragile.
 We don’t always chose the path that’s going to be laid in front of us, but we can still decide to make the most of what life is going to throw at us.
-Little wins comes in many shapes and sizes, but today’s one feels like a huge milestone for me.
+Little wins comes in many shapes and sizes, but some small wins can also translate in huge milestones.

-Over the last few months I’ve had such wonderful feedback from many who have too been affected by “e” or “ABI” or simply from people who have been going through a speed bump.
+Over the last few months I’ve had such wonderful feedback from many who have too been affected by brain injury or from people who have been going through a speed bump.
 Feeling that others relate to my journey and knowing that others have found comfort in reading my blog is more than I could have ever hoped for.
 A few example of feedback below:

 "Thank you for sharing this Veronique.
 You've explained perfectly what my partner goes through so often."
 "I love your blog posts!
 When I have bad days or struggle with memory, speech & people who don't "get it" your blogs inspire me.
 Thank you."

-My blog "Fatigue: Life on an empty tank" has reached over 1500 read this week 💕 If you had told me that 1500+ people would have felt compelled to read one of my blog a year ago, I would have probably laughed or gone like all good old kiwis go "Yeah Nah".
-Today I’ve discovered that when you speak from the heart, people listen.
+My blog "Fatigue: Life on an empty tank" has reached over 2000 read.
+If you had told me that 2000+ people would have felt compelled to read one of my blog a year ago, I would have probably laughed or responded "Yeah Nah".
+Over my journey that is still ongoing today, I’ve discovered that when you speak from the heart, people listen.
 I'd like to thank all of you from the bottom of my heart for being part of this journey.

-Never mind the “what could have been” if encephalitis hadn’t come into our lives...because 32 months ago I also never thought that others would find comfort in reading my words.
+Never mind the “what could have been” if encephalitis hadn’t come into our lives...because 54 months ago I also would have never thought that others would find comfort in reading my words.
 In some way, that’s much more powerful than anything else I could have achieved should my path have carried on without encephalitis as a speed bump.

-The new me is 100% different from the old me on so many levels and I’m honest enough to admit that I don’t always 100% like this weird wonderful brain of mine.
-However, today’s milestone made me realize that the new me is fully capable of surpassing goals, albeit different from those I would have ever envisaged for myself a few years back.
+The new me is 100% different from the old me on so many levels and I’m honest enough to admit that I don’t always like this weird wonderful brain of mine.
+However, such milestone make me realize that the new me is fully capable of surpassing goals, albeit different from those I would have ever envisaged for myself a few years back.